gnames/gnparser/v1-changes.md

   * The `details` field now provides the type of a name, for example `uninomial`, `species`, `hybrid`.
+  * The `positions` field is now called `words` and its elements include their word value.

 [v1 spec]: https://app.swaggerhub.com/apis-docs/dimus/gnparser/1.0.0
 [OpenAPI specification]: https://www.openapis.org/